 Need some help keeping your chickens health and care taken care of?
 Check out the Organized Chicken Keeper for an easy to follow system.

-Figs can be a healthy snack for your flock.
-They contain a wealth of nutrients, vitamins, and minerals in a very small package.
-In fact, a quick glance at this table from the USDA FoodData Center will show you just how many nutrients are in a single fig dried fig (8..4g).
+And here is a quick glance at this table from the USDA FoodData Center to show you just how many nutrients are in a single fig dried fig (8..4g).

 Name | Amount | Measurement |